 Bacterial community analysis

 The collected biofilm samples were placed into a 50.0 mL centrifuge tube containing sterile PBS (pH 7.0) and centrifuged at 4,000g for 5 min, followed by resuspension of the pellets.
 After repeating these steps three times, the total DNA extraction was performed using the E.Z.N.A Mag-Bind Soil DNA Kit (OMEGA, MO BIO Lab.
 Inc., Carlsbad, CA, USA) according to the manufacturer's instructions.
-The high-variation region of the 16S rRNA gene was subjected to PCR amplification using universal primers (F-27FAGAGTTTGATCMTGGCTCAG) and (R2-CAAGTATTACCGCGGCTGCTGGCAC), and the V1–V3 regions were selected as the amplification regions.
+The high-variation region of the 16S rRNA gene was subjected to polymerase chain reaction (PCR) amplification using universal primers (F-27FAGAGTTTGATCMTGGCTCAG) and (R2-CAAGTATTACCGCGGCTGCTGGCAC), and the V1–V3 regions were selected as the amplification regions.
 PCR products were pooled and purified using the Qubit2.0 DNA detection kit (Qubit® ss DNA Assay Kit, Life Technologies).
 Biofilm bacterial communities and their relative abundance and diversity were analyzed by a high-throughput sequencing method (pyrosequencing) (Douterelo et al. 2012), which was conducted by Sangon Biotech Company (Sangon, China) with the Illumina Miseq platform (Illumina, Inc., San Diego, CA, USA).
 The sequence-similarity-based method was used to classify the sequences into different operational classification units at 97% similarity level using QIIME software.

 RESULTS AND DISCUSSION